ghartsel/GX-Kernel/content/installation.md

 | gki-k-l.inc | gki-k-l.h | Kernel literals |
 | gki-k-m.inc | gki-k-m.h | Kernel macros |
 | gki-k-e.inc | gki-k-e.h | Kernel externals |

+#### /obj

+This directory contains the following relocatable object files compatible with the Archimedes M68HC11 linker.
+To create object files compatible with other linkers, the source code must be assembled with the target assembler.

+#### /tools

+The /tools directory has the `make` file to build the target system configuration file.

 #### /examples